Speaker Biographies and Sessions Information

 Workshop: Give a gift that you made yourself!
 This workshop invites you to write a gift of story for someone special.You will be given suggestions to start your story.
 Please bring a photograph or object that reminds you of this special person.

 Biography: Miji Campbell is a writer and teacher.
 Her work has appeared in many publications including Reader's Digest, Today's Parent magazine, and the Calgary Herald.
 Her memoir "Separation Anxiety: A Coming of Middle Age Story" was winner of the 2016 Whistler Independent Book Award.
 Visit Miji at www.writewhereyouare.ca

 Presenter: Marty Chan

 Biography: Marty Chan writes books for kids and plays for adults.
-He has delighted elementary students with his Marty Chan Mystery Series and terrified young readers with his Keepers of the Vault series.
+He's best known for his Marty Chan Mystery series.
+His latest novel is Kung Fu Master.

 Presenter: Lois Donovan

 Workshop: Have you ever felt as though your last really great idea just left, slamming the door on the way out?
 Or you have this awesome idea that just shrivels up three sentences in?
 In this session discover how to transform random things into story gems and keep the ideas flowing.
 The best part?
 It's fun!

 Biography: Lois Donovan is a time traveller who draws readers into stories from Canada's past.
 She has lived in four provinces and visited every province from coast to coast.
 Currently Lois lives in Calgary with her husband and teen daughter, When she isn't writing, she enjoys reading and going for nature walks with her two Shelties.

 Workshop: Writing is fun!
 Have you ever played a game to make your writing jump off the page?
 In this workshop we will use a wide range of activities to take your writing to the next level.
 Come prepared to discover new ways to write and expand your creativity.